 The passage of time is an important consideration in determining what is relevant, and may affect current relevance.
-When information is dated we should evaluate with particular scrutiny, in the case of a political figure, how important such information is for the public's ability to judge that person's qualifications and fitness to hold public office.
+When information is dated, we should evaluate it carefully.
+In the case of a political figure, it may be the importance of such information for the public to judge that person's qualifications and fitness to hold public office.